 Looks for the eight digit International Standard Serials Number (ISSN), where available.
 Hyphens are optional.

 Searches the issue number of a resource.

 |Person as subject||PER||PER(Christine Lagarde)

 Specific publication or publications.

-Finds specific source types such as trade journals, newspapers, or scholarly journals.
+Finds pecific source types such as books, newspapers or scholarly journals.

-Use the subject search field to look for articles about a specific subject.
-A search for the subject heading “dance” will find articles with the broad subjects "Dance-Experimental" and "Dance-Productions", as well as the narrow subjects "Aboriginal dance" and "Character dance".
-To run an exact subject search where only “dance” is retrieved and not subject terms that contain additional terms, search using EXACT.
+Look for articles about a specific subject.
+A search for the subject heading “accounts,” will find articles with the subject accounts, health savings accounts or checking accounts.
+To run an exact subject search where only “accounts” is retrieved and not subject terms that contain additional terms, search using EXACT.